Regulations for distress signals

 3.2.2 The hand flare must

-1. burning with bright red color;
+1. burn with a bright red color;

-2. burn evenly with an average luminous intensity of at least 15,000 candelas;
+2. burn evenly with an average luminous intensity of at least 15 000 candelas;

 3.3.1 The buoyant smoke signal